uc-wu/ML-final-project/README.md

-# EMOBOT: A Daily Chatbot In Life
+# EMOBOT: An Emoji Chatbot For Online Chat
 This repo contains the code for our project.

 Emobot is a useful chatbot designed for use on Discord, featuring three main functions.